mehaelangomani/Staff_Management_System/README.md

 📘 Staff Management System
 A File-Based Record Management Application in C
 📄 Overview

-The Staff Management System is a lightweight, console-based application developed in C that enables efficient management of staff records using file handling operations.
+The Staff Management System is a comprehensive, menu-driven console application built using the C programming language.
-It provides essential CRUD (Create, Read, Update, Delete) functionality without requiring a database, making it ideal for beginners learning file I/O in C or for use as an academic project.
+It provides a streamlined way to manage staff information through file handling operations, offering a complete CRUD (Create, Read, Update, Delete) workflow.
+This project is especially suitable for:
+Students learning file handling in C
+Academic project submissions
+Beginners practicing structured programming and modular design Anyone wanting a simple yet functional data management system without a database The system uses a persistent binary file (staff.txt) to store staff details, enabling long-term data retention between program executions.
 📌 Functional Requirements
 1. Add Staff Record
-Capture staff details including ID, Name, Age, Designation, and Salary Append new records to staff.txt using binary write operations
+Input the following staff details:
+ID
+Name
+Age
+Designation
+Salary
+Record is appended to staff.txt in binary format Ensures efficient data writing using fwrite()
 2. Display All Records
+Reads data sequentially from staff.txt
-Read and display all staff entries in a structured tabular format
+Displays all staff information in a neat, tabular layout Automatically handles all stored records without additional commands
 3. Search Staff by ID
-Retrieve a staff member’s details by entering their unique ID
+Prompts user to input a Staff ID
+Searches file linearly using fread()
+Displays the complete details of the matched staff record Provides appropriate message if ID is not found
 4. Update Staff Record
-Modify an existing record
+Locates the record to be updated by ID
+Accepts new values for:
+Name
+Age
+Designation
+Salary
-Uses a temporary file to ensure data integrity during rewrites
+Uses a temporary file replacement method to ensure data integrity Rewrites updated data and replaces original file safely
 5. Delete Staff Record
-Remove a specific record by ID
+Allows deletion of staff by ID
-Automatically rewrites all remaining entries to a new file
+Copies all other staff records to a temporary file Safely deletes original file and renames the new file Ensures no corruption or partial data loss
 6. Exit Application
-Safely terminates the program

-✨ Features
+Closes the application safely
+Ensures all file pointers are properly closed and memory is freed ✨ Features

-Fully menu-driven interface
+✔️ Fully menu-driven, beginner-friendly interface
-Robust file handling using fread() and fwrite() Modular function-based architecture
-No external dependencies or database requirements Reliable update/delete operations using a temporary file method Clear input validation and user prompts
-Portable — runs on any system with a C compiler
+✔️ Simple and clean modular code structure
+✔️ Binary file handling with fwrite() and fread() for fast performance ✔️ Efficient update & delete operations using temp files ✔️ Lightweight — no database or external libraries required ✔️ Cross-platform — runs on Linux, Windows, macOS
+✔️ Persistent storage — data remains available after program closes ✔️ Easy to extend for advanced features (sorting, filtering, GUI, etc.)
 🚀 How to Run the Project
 1. Clone the Repository
 git clone <your-repository-link>
 cd staff-management-system
 2. Compile the Source Code
-Using GCC:
-gcc staff_management.c -o staff
+Use GCC or any ANSI C compiler: gcc staff_management.c -o staff
+If you have multiple source files, compile like: gcc *.c -o staff
 3. Run the Executable
 ./staff
+On Windows:
+staff.exe
-Files Used
+📂 Files Used
 File Name	Purpose
-staff.txt	Stores all staff records (binary format) temp.txt	Used internally for update/delete operations
+staff.txt	Stores all staff records in binary format temp.txt	Used during update & delete operations to ensure safe rewriting